Machine versus Human Attention in Deep Reinforcement Learning Tasks: Results

 \subsection{RL versus human attention: The effects of learning}

 So far we have verified that the gaze model can accurately predict human attention and that RL attention is consistent across repeated runs.
 We now address the primary research question: How similar are the visual features learned by RL agents and humans when performing the same task?
-We first study how the attention of PPO agents evolves over time, compared with human attention.
+We first study how the attention of PPO agents evolves over the training steps, compared with human attention.
 For each game, we saved neural network weights at different time steps during training.
 Then we use these saved models to generate saliency maps on the standard image set.

 Fig.~\ref{fig:learning} shows the aggregated results for all games.
 CC values and (negative) KL values between human and RL increase during learning, indicating that the RL agents' attention gradually becomes more human-like.
 We visualize the change of RL attention and human attention in Fig.~\ref{fig:expt3_heatmaps}.
 Networks without any training (time step 0) have saliency maps that are positively correlated with humans (CC$=0.170$).
 For example, the second column in Fig.~\ref{fig:expt3_heatmaps} shows that these networks are already sensitive to low-level salient visual features without any learning, which is consistent with previous findings~\cite{yamins2014performance,greydanus2017visualizing}.
-After training, human and RL saliency maps are more positively correlated (CC$=0.320$), meanwhile RL and human are more similar to each other than the control models (higher CC/-KL values after training).
+Overall, human and RL saliency maps are more positively correlated after training (CC$=0.320$; CC: $r(8) = 0.992, p < 0.01$; KL: $r(8) = 0.987, p < 0.01$), meanwhile RL attention is more similar to human attention than to the control models (higher average CC/-KL values after training across all games).

 We also show aggregated game performance in normalized game scores in Fig.~\ref{fig:learning}.
 For each game, we normalize the game scores obtained during learning (averaged over 50 episodes) by dividing them by the final scores.
 We find a strong positive correlation between the human CC/KL values and the game score (average Pearson's correlation coefficient of $0.813/0.790$).
 The correlations for all games are statistically significant ($p<0.05$, Appendix 2), indicating that small changes in similarity with human attention are reliable predictors of performance change.
 For comparison, the correlation values between CC/KL and game score for motion baseline are $0.404/0.251$, for saliency baseline are $-0.258/-0.688$.